swlim314/Neural_Network_Week_19/README.md

 predictive accuracy higher.

 ## Results
+The results were stored in the file AlphabetSoupCharity_Base_And_Optimization.

 For Data Preprocessing:
 1. What variable(s) are considered the target(s) for your model?
 Based on the columns provided in the CSV, the target variable that would indicate sucess is the "IS_SUCCESSFUL" column, which shows if the money was used effectively.